Last updated on

 11.1.
 Age Limit for Dual Vocational Training

 There is no official upper age limit for a trainee in a dual vocational training programme, though most trainees are between the ages of 16 and 25.
-25 years also happens to be the upper age limit when applying for a visa for the purpose of searching for an apprenticeship (a special type of visa that allows you to come to Germany to search for a trainee position).
-However, you will find trainees who are over 30 years old and in some programmes (e.g., nursing) even in their early 40s.
-So, in general, one can say that dual vocational training in Germany is suitable for foreigners over 16 and up to 30 years old.
+However, you will find trainees who are well over 30 years old and in some programmes (e.g., nursing) even in their early 40s.
+In fact, the upper age limit when applying for a visa for the purpose of searching for an apprenticeship (a special type of visa that allows you to come to Germany to search for a trainee position) is 35 years.
+So, in general, one can say that dual vocational training in Germany is suitable for foreigners over 16 and up to 35 years old.

 12. How to Apply for Dual Vocational Training